colak/csf-docs/Administrators/flarum-local-dev.md

 # Flarum: local install and development

 Our [Content Strategy Discussion](https://discussion.csf.commuity) boards are powered by [Flarum](https://discuss.flarum.org/).
-Flarum requires [Composer](https://getcomposer.org) to install and update the core, as well to install and update extensions.
+Flarum requires [Composer](https://getcomposer.org) to install and update the core while in beta development, as well to install and update extensions.
 Likewise, there are some particular steps to be aware of in the dev-to-production workflow.
 This doc outlines getting setup on local development.
 See also **Flarum: local-to-production workflow**.

+## Assumptions

+These instructions make a couple of assumptions:

-**Note:** these instructions assume you already have a local AMP stack environment setup and working, and that you know how to clone a GitHub repository to yoru local machine.
-(Local dev setup and GitHub use is out of scope here, but you would need to have both in place before bothering with these instructions.)
-Also, these instructions assume an OS X operating system, but you could adjust if yours is different.
-Likewise, these instructions assume your development root is at /Users/username/Sites (where "username" is your actual username), but you could adjust for wherever your dev root is.
+1. That you already have a local AMP stack environment setup and working, and that you know how to clone a GitHub repository to your local machine.
+Both are out of scope here, but you need to have them in place before continuing.
+2. That you’re using a Mac operating system, and that your development root is at _/Users/username/Sites/discussion_, where "username" is your actual username, and “discussion” is the Flarum install directory.
+But you could adjust for whatever operating system you use.

+If you’re good to go, let’s hit it!

 ## Installing Composer

-Considering how popular Composer is as a package manager, it wouldn't hurt to install it on your local setup whether you use it for Flarum or not.
-You would at least have it when you do need it, if ever.
-But since you will need Composer to help with discussion boards development, let's install it.
+Flarum makes use of Composer, and may continue to do so into the future.
+If you want to fiddle with Flarum, you’ll need to install Composer.

 First use [Composer’s download commands](https://getcomposer.org/download/), then use [Composer's OS X install instructions](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx) for your local setup.